 You’ve probably heard stories that MacOS can’t get infected with malware.
 In fact, Apple has invested plenty into marketing campaigns advertising the security of MacOS.
-However, things aren’t the same used to be.
+However, things aren’t as they used to be.
 Mac users have become susceptible to cryptocurrency miners, spyware from the Mac App Store, and MacOS applications that leak data.

 There are plenty of VPNs out there, and many of them claim to be the best VPN for Mac.
 So, which one you should use?
 How to know that the VPN you choose fully supports macOS and works without any problems?
 Well, that’s why we are here.
 Our team is going to teach you all you need to know about Mac VPNs, including the best picks and how to use one yourself.